-SMC operations were audible during all operator attended noise surveys at this location.
-SMC operations generated an LAeq(15minute) noise contribution of 33 dBA during the day, 32 dBA during the evening and 42 dBA night-time period.
-During the night-time period SMC operations generated LAmax noise levels of up to 53 dBA.
+SMC operations were inaudible during the day, briefly audible during the evening and audible during the nighttime operator attended noise surveys at this location.
+SMC operations generated an LAeq(15minute) noise contribution of less than 25 dBA during the evening and 28 dBA during the night-time.
+During the night-time period SMC operations generated an LAmax noise level of up to 33 dBA.